trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.rst

 * Read access with the :doc:`/connector/system`.
 * Write access to trigger :doc:`/admin/graceful-shutdown`.

-The user is granted or denied access, based on the first matching rule read from top to bottom.
+The user is granted or denied access based on the first matching rule read from top to bottom.
 If no rules are specified, all access to system information is denied.
 If no rule matches, system access is denied.
 Each rule is composed of the following fields: